Race Recap: Peaks & Trails

 After collecting my bib, checking in my bag, and a good chat with some other runners, I did a quick running warm-up followed by some running drills.

-The call was made for the 26k runners to make their way to start line.
+The call was made for the 26k runners to make their way to the start line.
 Hanging out the back, I decided this is where I was going to be, and if that meant that I was dead last, so be it.

 It becomes a different type of race when you hang out at the back.
-You become more aware of your surroundings and you definitely enjoy the scene much more.
+You become more aware of your surroundings and you enjoy the scene much more.

 Just before hitting the first challenging hill, I passed my Tom.
 Needless to say, I blew him a kiss, it does, however, look like he caught me by surprise.